 - 18 All employees are responsible for: - a.
 Complying with the Council's Anti-Fraud & Corruption Policy. - b.
 Reporting cases of suspected theft, fraud or irregularity immediately for investigation, if needs be via the Council's Whistleblowing Policy. - c.
 Reporting any vulnerabilities or suspicions of money laundering in accordance with guidance issued by the Money Laundering Reporting Officer. - d.
-Ensuring that they are familiar with the Employee Code of Conduct or Code of Conduct for School Employees and requirements to declare personal interests and record offers of gifts and hospitality.
+Ensuring that they are familiar with the Employee Code of Conduct, or relevant local school's Code of Conduct, for school employees, and requirements to declare personal interests and record offers of gifts and hospitality.